 However, I did find the documentation of how to install semaphore in a real-life usable way not as verbose as I would like it.
 For that reason, I decided to write it down in this blogpost.
 Actually, most of the tasks are done using an Ansible playbook, so the installation is quite simple.

-I am using a machine running Oracle Linux 7u3, I think this instruction is usable on any version Centos/RHEL/OL 7.
+I am using a machine running Centos 7.3, I think this instruction is usable on any version of enterprise linux 7.

 # rpm -i https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm